 In this complicated letter, Paul explains his decisions, defends his apostolic ministry to his detractors and exhorts the Corinthians to complete the collection promised for the church in Jerusalem.
 Finally, he gives a vociferous defence of his apostolic credentials ahead of his visit to them.

-Paul strongly rebukes some Galatian Christians who have been persuaded to be circumcised and obey Torah Law.
+Paul strongly rebukes some Galatian Christians who have been persuaded to become circumcised and obey Torah Law.
 It is through faith in Christ that believers are justified, become God’s children are given the Spirit to overcome the sinful nature.

 In pursuit of His overarching purpose to bring everything together in Christ God has united Jewish and non-Jewish believers in a new creation in Christ far above the spiritual powers of this world.
 The behaviour of believers must reflect this unity.